Why study BSc (Hons) Software Engineering at BU?

 4 years full-time with a minimum 30-week placement or 3 years full-time.
 You will be enrolled onto the 4-year degree, but can opt out of the placement year

-For 2019 entry: 104-120 tariff points including a minimum of 2 A-levels or equivalent.
+For September 2022 and September 2023 entry: 104-120 UCAS tariff points including a minimum of 2 A-levels or equivalent qualifications.
 BTEC Extended Diploma: DMM.
-For more information check out our 2019 entry requirements.
+For more information check out our full entry requirements.